 Remove jack stands and lower vehicle to the ground.

 Check the brake fluid level in the master cylinder.
-Add fluid if necessary.
+Add fluid of the correct type if necessary.

 Verify that you have a solid brake pedal.
 Drive your vehicle up to 25mph and gently apply the brakes until the vehicle stops.
 Repeat the process several times to break-in the new pads.